First low frequency all-sky search for continuous gravitational wave signals: Hardware injection recovery

 These signals are strong enough to appear as the most significant candidates in the final list (Tab. \ref{tab:SELb}).
 As such they have been also subject to the follow-up procedure.
 In Fig. \ref{fig:hi_hist} we show the final peakmap histograms for the candidate corresponding to {\it pulsar\_5} (left) and {\it pulsar\_3} (right), where in both cases a very high peak is clearly visible in correspondence of the signal frequency.
 This is reflected in the high significance level shown in Tab. \ref{tab:SELb}.

-Tab. \ref{tab:fuhi} contains the estimated parameters for the HIs, together with the associated error, which is the difference with respect to the injected values.
+Tab. \ref{tab:fuhi} contains the estimated parameters for the hardware injections, together with the associated error, which is the difference with respect to the injected values.
 For both signals the parameters are well recovered with an improved accuracy thanks to the followup.